-Figure 22: Site A proposed in this Plan (see policy H1) and Area B (see policy C1).
+Figure 22: Site A proposed in this Plan (see policy H1) and Area B ().

 THE NEIGHBOURHOOD PLAN POLICIES

 Policies and objectives were established in the four themes to address the main concerns articulated by villagers during the consultation process.
 In each theme, policies are measured for consistency with policies in the National Planning Policy Framework (NPPF) and the Adopted Cherwell Local Plan (ACLP).